aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 5.9
+NotesMath AATopic 5.9

 Unit 5 · Calculus · Topic 5.9

-IB Math AA SL — Kinematics
+IB Math AA — Kinematics

 Topic 5.9 of IB Mathematics: Analysis and Approaches covers Kinematics, which is part of Unit 5: Calculus.
 Students explore key concepts including Kinematics.
-A strong understanding of kinematics is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of kinematics is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions